Myriad-Dreamin/shiroa/contrib/typst/gh-pages.typ

 // This is important for typst-book to produce a responsive layout
 // and multiple targets.
-#import "@preview/book:0.2.2": get-page-width, target, is-web-target, is-pdf-target
+#import "@preview/book:0.2.2": get-page-width, target, is-web-target, is-pdf-target, plain-text

 #let page-width = get-page-width()
 #let is-pdf-target = is-pdf-target()